How can I watch? On all Apple mobile devices and computers, as well as Smart TVs from providers such as Samsung, LG, Sony, and Vizio

 Little Voice, a series from Star Wars director JJ Abrams and singer-songwriter Sara Bareilles.
 The series will explore the story of one woman finding her voice through music

 a TV series from La La Land and Whiplash’s Damien Chazelle

 An adaptation of Terry Gilliam’s 1981 film Time Bandits

 an adaptation of Isaac Asimov’s science fiction novel Foundation.

 The service is also working with Peaky Blinders creator Steven Knight on a new sci-fi series called See, about a future where all humans are blind apart from a single set of twins.
 The show stars Aquaman’s Jason Momoa and is directed by The Hunger Games director Francis Lawrence.

 This is just a taster of some of the content Apple has been linked to, with much more to follow.

 When will Apple’s streaming service launch?

-Apple TV+ will launch in over 100 countries in Autumn 2019.
-The upgraded TV app meanwhile will be available from May 2019.
+Apple TV+ will launch in over 100 countries on 1st November 2019. he upgraded TV app meanwhile will be available from May 2019.